MSThalamus/rust-development-hierarchy/docs/RDH Inheritance Model.md

                 if anything, is considered permanent.

 NOTES:
-* Examples below are presented in terms of fictional type hierarchies, Character and Vehicle.
+* Examples below are presented in terms of the fictional type hierarchies Character and Vehicle.
   They are not meant to be taken as literal buildable code.

 ## Overview